Performance toolkit

 .catch((err) =>

-After the installation, the service worker will begin to receive fetch events.
-For all caches that the service worker created, it will find any cached file that matches the request.
+After installation, the service worker will begin to receive fetch events.
+For all caches the service worker created, it will look for any cached file that matches the request.

-If we have a matching response, we returned the cached value.
+If we have a matching response, we return the cached value.
 Otherwise, we send a new fetch event and return its value, which will retrieve the data from the network.

 self.addEventListener('fetch', (event) => {